An early unknow work by

 The last owner of this painting was Lincoln de Moraes Machado, former director of Banco Comercial Bancesa, passed away on September 29, 2022.
 He was a Brazilian businessman, he served as the financial vice president of Bancesa, a bank based in Fortaleza.
 We acquired the painting at an auction in Fortaleza in december 2024; this painting had gone unnoticed.

 In February 2024, we sought to identify the painting in its catalogue raisonné, written by Robert Aries in collaboration with Jacques O’Hana.
 Unable to find a copy in Brazil, we contacted the Bibliothèque Nationale de France, which directed us to the Institut National d’Histoire de l’Art (INHA) in Paris, as they hold a copy of the catalogue raisonné.
-We quickly received a response confirming that the artwork is not listed in the catalogue.
+We received a response confirming that the artwork is not yet listed in the catalogue, a fact that was also verified by another source.

 Could the painting be signed by a namesake?
 Highly unlikely.
 This leaves us with two possibilities: was it signed by a forger attempting to pass it off as a Mane-Katz, or is it an unknown work by Mane-Katz?